top of page

 Amid anniversary celebrations marking his first two albums Canadian/American songwriter, singer and opera composer, Rufus Wainwright, will tour Australia soon.
 He stopped briefly to look back, and ahead.

-Rufus Wainwright at 45 years old, especially in off-publicity days when he sports his bushy, grey beard, is distinguished and raffish rather than fresh-faced and rakish as he appeared on the covers of his first two albums of sometimes baroque, regularly flamboyant pop: the self-titled debut in 1998 and 2001’s career-sparking Poses.
+RUFUS WAINWRIGHT AT 45 years old, especially in off-publicity days when he sports his bushy, grey beard, is distinguished and raffish rather than fresh-faced and rakish as he appeared on the covers of his first two albums of sometimes baroque, regularly flamboyant pop: the self-titled debut in 1998 and 2001’s career-sparking Poses.

 He’s a father these days of course, a composer whose second full opera, Hadrian, premiered late in 2018, a settled, sober man.
 But as he marks the 20th anniversary of that debut (and wraps up the even better Poses in the on-stage celebrations), some things are unchanged.
 Such as the vagaries of risk/reward writing.